Azincourt Energy (CVE:AAZ) Trading Down 20% – Here’s What Happened

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) shares traded down 20% during mid-day trading on Thursday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-399,200 shares changed hands during trading, a decline of 45% from the average session volume of 729,770 shares.
+(CVE:AAZ – Get Free Report)’s share price traded down 20% during trading on Thursday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+399,200 shares were traded during trading, a decline of 45% from the average session volume of 729,770 shares.
 The stock had previously closed at C$0.03.

 Azincourt Energy Stock Performance